arjunkrt/CodingChallenge/README.md

 git clone https://github.com/arjunkrt/CodingChallenge.git

-Once that is done go inside the folder and inside the FlaskApp folder run the app.py using the command python app.py
+Once that is done go inside the Coding Challenge folder and then go inside the FlaskApp folder run the app.py using the command python app.py

 Once that is done you can directly goto the weburl : http://localhost:5000/ to run the application